-The aim of treatment is to remove all the DCIS from within the breast to reduce the chance of it becoming an invasive cancer, and also to confirm the absence of any invasive cancer.
+The aim of treatment is to remove all the DCIS from within the breast to reduce the chance of it becoming an invasive cancer.

 Research is ongoing to identify which cases of DCIS will go on to become invasive and which might be safe to leave untreated.
 If you are diagnosed with low-grade DCIS, you may be invited to join a clinical trial.